-A social graded player has a scalp of 1 point and so even if they lose every game, they still only give away 8 points for the entire match.
-As soon as they start winning games these points even up meaning that risk/reward is heavily in their favor.
-Using a regular handicap system the social player is thrown in the deep end unfairly costing their team big points when they lose with minimal reward when they do win.
+A lower Fargo Rate rated player has a lower scalp and so even if they lose every game, they still only give away minimal points for the entire match.
+As soon as they start winning games these points even up meaning that risk/reward is heavily in their favour.

-Our system provides the perfect environment for lesser graded players to learn while maintaining the integrity of the game.
-Our system treats players of all grades fairly with greater responsibility placed upon more highly graded players.
-The grading points have been mathematically worked out from over 250,000+ games of data to statistically even up match play as fairly as possible.
+Our system provides the perfect environment for less experienced players to learn while maintaining the integrity of the game.
+Our system treats players of all levels fairly with greater responsibility placed upon more highly experienced players.
+The points “at play” have been mathematically worked out from over 500,000+ games of data to statistically even up match play as fairly as possible.

 WEEKLY GRAND LADDER SCORING